Wisła Kraków: History

 Wisła Kraków was founded in 1906 when students of the Second Practical School in Kraków, inspired by their professor Tadeusz Łopuszański, formed a football club.

 In this first, historic season of the League, the fight for the championship was decided between two teams: Wisła Kraków and 1.
 FC Kattowitz.
 This rivalry was treated very seriously, not only by the two sides involved, but also by the whole nation.
 1. FC was regarded as the team supported by the German minority, while Wisła, at the end of this historic season, represented ambitions of all Poles.

 Some time in the fall of 1927 in Katowice, an ill-fated game between 1.FC and Wisła took place.
 Stakes were very high – the winner would become the Champion.
 Kraków's side won 2–0 and became the Champion.
 1.FC finished second, third was Warta Poznań.

+During the German occupation of Poland (World War II), the club operated secretly.
+Co-founder Franciszek Brożek and pre-war player Adam Obrubański were among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.

 In 1949, the club was renamed to Gwardia-Wisła Kraków.
 In 1955 the club returned to its original name, TS Wisła.
 In 1967, the club was once again renamed, to GTS Wisła, a name which held until 1990 when the club reverted to its original name, TS Wisła.
 In the late 1990s, the football section of the club was incorporated and was renamed Wisła Kraków SSA.